 First computer in Denmark: DASK, 1957, 3.5 tons, developed by Regnecentralen, based on Sweden’s BESK design, enhanced with core memory and index registers, ALGOL programs, built into a villa in Valby, Copenhagen.

-Digital data created, 2025: 181 zettabytes / 181,000,000,000,000,000,000,000 bytes, equivalent to over 402 million terabytes daily.
+Digital data created, 2026: App.
+221 zettabytes / 221,000,000,000,000,000,000,000 bytes, equivalent to over 605 million terabytes daily.

 8: Infinity, 8-bit, octet, byte, octave.
 Pattern closure through doubling, loop, feedback, recursion.

 Quantum disruption, potential: Molecular simulation accelerates discovery of new drugs, catalysts, and advanced materials.
 Quantum computing challenges classical encryption, prompting adoption of quantum-safe security.
-Optimisation in logistics, finance, and AI gains speed and precision as solvers approach global optima.
+Optimisation in logistics, finance, and manufacturing gains speed and precision as solvers approach global optima.
 Quantum models enhance climate prediction, weather simulation, and complex system design, merging computation with physical law and reshaping scientific method.

-Quantum worldview shift, speculative: Advancing quantum research challenges classical frameworks of certainty, identity, causality, and linear time.
+Quantum disruption, speculative: Advancing quantum research challenges classical frameworks of certainty, identity, causality, and linear time.
 Probabilistic systems and entanglement reveal a reality defined by relationships rather than fixed states, where dualities appear as surface effects of a deeper coherence.
 As established systems of belief, science, and philosophy evolve or recede, perception and measurement emerge as active components in outcome, blurring boundaries between matter, information, and observation.

 9: Highest and last single digit, digital threshold, return loop, end before reset, nine months human term.
 Upside-down 6.